aws-samples/aws-cross-account-private-api-demo/README.md

 Templates with `vpc-` prefix in their names also deploy the VPC and subnet resources, and create nested stacks for the API and Lambda resources passing in the necessary VPC parameters.

 ## Prerequisites
+1. [Python3](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installing/), for packaging the AWS Lambda functions and their dependencies

 1. Install AWS CLI:
 https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html